Subject Ambassador: Mr. C. Storey

 “I have learnt to write all of the graphemes.”
 Arthur

-Volunteer Readers 2021
+Volunteer Readers 2022-2023

-Now that we can welcome visitors back into school, we have a group of dedicated volunteer readers that come into school to read with the children.
+We have a group of dedicated volunteer readers that come into school to read with the children.
 Reading regularly with an adult helps children to: build confidence, gain a sense of wellbeing and develop a range of literacy skills.
 Our volunteer readers are an important part of our school community at Stanhope Barrington C of E Primary School and we are extremely grateful for their time and commitment to our children.